moclojer/moclojer.com/content/about/_index.md

 ### Product engineering

-We call engineers product engineers, meaning that we deliver better software by understanding the customer's needs and using the products we develop *(empathy with the customer's “pain”)*.
+We call engineers product engineers, meaning that we deliver better software by understanding the customer's needs and using the products we develop *(empathy with the customer's "pain")*.

 ### Clojure by design

 Whatever we develop, it will be developed using **Clojure**.
 This does not restrict us from using/contributing services, software, etc. written in another programming language, but our software will be written in *Clojure*.

+## Join Our Community

+We welcome contributions from the community!
+If you're interested in Clojure/ClojureScript development and want to contribute to our projects, visit our [GitHub organization](https://github.com/moclojer) to get started.